Murphy900/World_Scramble_Game/README.md

 - Score tracking system.
 - Option to reshuffle or skip words.
 - Beginner-friendly code structure for learning C++ + GUI programming.
+- Implementaion from the ground of random number generator algorithm.
+- Ai autolplay as future implementation.

 ---